After I-140 Approval: Next Steps to Green Card 2026

 • »

-I-140 approval confirms that USCIS approved the immigrant petition.
-It does not by itself give you a green card or lawful permanent resident status.
+I-140 approval confirms that USCIS has accepted the immigrant petition, but it does not grant a green card or lawful permanent residence.
+Further steps are required before permanent status is issued.

 • »

-Your next step depends on whether your priority date is current under the monthly Visa Bulletin and which filing chart USCIS says applicants may use for that month.
+After I-140 approval, the next step depends on whether the priority date is current under the monthly Visa Bulletin and whether the applicant is inside or outside the United States.

 • »